bluesk1/REACTColor/README.md

 ## Get Started

-To begin, install REACTColor.
+To begin, install REACTColor by following the steps below.

+1. Make sure you have python3 installed on your computer by running this code:
+   `python3`
+   if you see an undefined response, then that means you have not installed python.
+2. Download the .whl file from this repository.
+3. Then run this code:
+   `pip install /directory/to/the/wheel/file`

 Create a folder on your computer and call it tempfiles.
 This is where REACT will store each experiment before emailing.
 Then, to start REACT enter the following code in your terminal:

 `$ python -m REACTColor email@example.com password webcamchannel`